Floor Screed Drying Time Before Tiling? Don’t Lay Until It Is Dry.

 It’s not just the type of screed itself that defines how long it will take to try.
 External factors, much like anything else, also affect screed drying time.

-The two most common environmental factors to affect floor screed drying time before tiling are the temperature and humidity.
+The two most common environmental factors affecting floor screed drying time before tiling are temperature and humidity.

 The temperature of the environment has a strong effect on the time it takes for the screed to try.
 The higher the temperature, the quicker the drying time.

 Similarly, a high level of humidity will mean that the screed has a constant source of moisture that slows down the drying process, and increases the floor screed drying time before tiling.